ericcrandall/BIO444/lessons/mutation/MutationChapter.md

 ## 1    JC 489 -827.2139 2632.428 2.409301e-37  NaN   NaN 4379.211
 ```

 Now we see that it is the HKY model that best fits the data, while the JC model is the worst.
 Again, this is as we expected, as the HKY model was explicitly developed to be applicable to mammalian mitochondrial DNA.
+We will use this method with our DNA data down the line.

 ### Summary